 That first wine was an early label; before Todd met co-founder (and wife) Erin Brooks.
 One of the things that brought the two together was a shared passion for wine; once they wed, they devised a plan to get serious about a label of their own—a label named after the man who sparked Todd’s inspiration in the first place.
 Today Todd and Erin pride themselves on making Burgundian-style wines with bright acid, low alcohol, and balanced flavor; quality wines that their families can afford, even without the family discount.
 Ernest Vineyards has built its reputation on integrity, restraint, and beauty.
 Grandpa Ern would be proud.

-Building a winery is a capital-intensive process.
-That’s why when Todd and Erin set out in 2012 to make the wines of their dreams, they chose to use a facility that already was built.
-That facility, Punchdown Cellars in Santa Rosa, specializes in custom crush, making wines for 40 different small-production wineries every year.
-Robert and his team work with every one of those wineries directly, which means they get to know each and every one of their clients.
-“What I love about Todd and Erin is that they demand perfection,” he says.
-“These are the type of people we want here.”
-Before opening Punchdown, Robert had a career as an engineer for HP/Agilent.
+Building a winery from scratch takes a village of experts.
+That’s why when Todd and Erin set out in 2015 to create a facility of their dreams with state-of-the-art production equipment and beautiful hospitality space, they chose Robert as their partner.
+Grand Cru Custom Crush in Windsor, which opened in 2017, is a shared facility and host to several different small-production wineries plus their daily visitors.
+Robert and his team work with every one of those wineries directly, which means they get to know each and every one of their clients, of which Ernest is one.
+Before opening Grand Cru, Robert had a career as an engineer for HP/Agilent.
 Now he’s engineering different kinds of projects—those to enjoy one sip at a time.

 Owner, Cleary Ranch